Go2Engle/PoGoMap-GUI/PokemonGo-Map/docs/extras/multi-account.md

 To use multiple accounts when running from the command line, you must specify multiple -u and -p values.

-Example: `python runserver.py -u thunderfox01 -u thunderfox02 -p thunderfox01 -p thunderfox02`
+Example: `python runserver.py -a ptc -u thunderfox01 -u thunderfox02 -p thunderfox01 -p thunderfox02`

 If you have multiple accounts with the same password, you can specify one -p value.
 PokemonGo-Map will use the value for all specified accounts.

-Example: `python runserver.py -u thunderfox01 -u thunderfox02 -p thunderfox`
+Example: `python runserver.py -a ptc -u thunderfox01 -u thunderfox02 -p thunderfox`

 If you have multiple accounts with different auth services, you can specify multiple -a values.